mun1013/NotePad-MERN/README.md

 Install [mongoDB](https://www.mongodb.com/try/download/community) and [node](https://nodejs.org/en/).

-The following steps are required to install packages in both client and server:
+The following steps are required to install packages for both client and server:

-1.
+1. Install the packages for the server.

 ```bash
 npm install
 ```

-2.
+2. Install the packages for the client.

 ```bash
 npm client-install